kumar-github/tutorial-resources/README.md

 ### Disabling All Endpoints

-If you want to disable all the endpoints, you can use the `management.endpoints.enabled-by-default` property as below.
+To disable all the endpoints, you can use the `management.endpoints.enabled-by-default` property as below.

 ~~~properties
 management.endpoints.enabled-by-default=false